infobloxopen/bloxone-ansible/README.md

 - `b1_ipam_ipv4_reservation_gather`: Module to gather information about an ipv4 reservation address.
 - `b1_ipam_fixed_address`: Module to create, update and delete a ipv4 fixed address in BloxOne platform.
 - `b1_ipam_fixed_address_gather`: Module to gather information about an ipv4 fixed address.
 For instance mac-address of an address.
+- `b1_ipam_host_gather`: Module to gather information about an ipam host.
+- `b1_ipam_host`: Module to create, update and delete a ipam host in BloxOne platform.
+- `b1_ipam_host_gather`: Module to gather information about option space in B1DDI.
+- `b1_ipam_host`: Module to create, update and delete a option space in BloxOne platform.

 Plugins
 ----